Beginner indoor training session: 20-minute sweet spot indoor cycling workout

 Cool down for four minutes

-Just as every workout needs a warm up, every workout needs a cool down.
+Just as every workout needs a warm-up, every workout needs a cool down.
 It's as simple as bringing the intensity right down and spinning the legs for a couple of minutes.
-Two minutes of easy pedalling will loosen off the muscles and help your body recover from the session.
+Two minutes of easy pedalling will loosen off the muscles and help your body recover from the session, although a longer spin will be even better.

 Related Content